 However yesterday, I logged in to mine after x months because I had to download photos in time for my Dad’s birthday.
 I mined through different accounts (sorry for being such a stalker!) of every person who has been dear to our family.

 I saw a comment which goes back to July 2014 on one of my Dad’s photos with President Noynoy Aquino:

 ED (July 25, 2014): Isa lang like ko ha.
 (I’ll like just one, ok.)

 Benjie (July 25, 2014): Puro porma… Mahilig sa ‘media blitz’… Carnapping sa QC ayusin mo.
 (It’s all a show… You all like media exposure… You fix the carnapping cases in QC.)

 Rltr Jayson (July 25, 2014): He is doing his job and even reaching out to the community to improve the PNP-Community relation.
 As a citizen you should also help the authorities solve the problem by reporting crimes in your area.

 Me (April 6, 2016): @Benjie – Mukhang super galing mo naman so while you’re at it try mo ayusin ang Pilipinas.
 Be the change, stop the talk.
 I’ll be waiting. (@Benjie – Looks like you are super brilliant with things you do so while you’re at it try fixing the Philippines.
 Be the change, stop the talk.
 I’ll be waiting.)

 (End of conversation)

-Although two years late, I knew I had to comment not just because it addresses the problem not only with some Filipinos, but sadly with most Filipinos.
-Filipinos love to complain on many, many things however, they get too jaded with the idea that they are entitled to everything.
+Although two years late, I knew I had to comment not just because it addresses the problem not only with some Filipinos but sadly with most Filipinos.
+Filipinos love to complain about many, many things, however, they get too jaded with the idea that they are entitled to everything.
 How can you expect to receive the best in life when you yourself do not give your best in your personal journey?